Kay and Carew’s exploits at Evesham Sheepdog Trials

 I needn’t have bothered though.
 From the moment I first took her out of the car when we arrived, Kay was clearly in a high state of excitement.

-I took her away from the trials course into an adjoining field, and we walked around for a while, but she continued to look around excitedly, looking for sheep.
+To calm her down, I took her away from the trials course into an adjoining field, and we walked around for a while, but she continued to look around excitedly for sheep.

 My fears were well founded.
 On her run, Kay was not good.
 I had to really shout at her to get her to stop at all, and even when she did stop, she refused to stay where she was.